Notes on the Geography of Hungary: Pest of the Habsburgs

 Time to cross over.
 Here, from near the river, is the Chain Bridge again, along with the Gresham Palace and its more traditional twin, which houses the ministry of local government and regional development.
 The bridge, opened in 1849 and the city's first permanent one, was a catalyst for urban growth.

-We're looking back to the Buda side, from where the previous pictures were taken.
-The church is now the Matthias Church, after King Matthias Corvinus (1443-1490); the name in Hungarian is Hunyadi Matyas.
+We're looking back to the Buda side.
+The church is the Matthias Church, after King Matthias Corvinus (1443-1490) or Hunyadi Matyas in Hungarian.
 In Baedeker's time this was the Coronation Church, because it was here that Franz Joseph was crowned King of Hungary in 1867.
 Long ago and far away.

 And here is the sprouting and budding Gresham Palace, in Heathcote's words "a complete synthesis of architecture and the applied arts."